Will-So/Lending_Club/docs/methodology.md

 Lending Club loan) to income.
 - The model think's lending club does a very good job deciding who to lend to.

+# General Thoughts on Modeling Risk
+1. Have a Great Recession model that shows how the lending club notes return would change based on everything else.
+2. Matching might be a good strategy as well.
+KNN